rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

 ## Derivative works

-If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is an experimental and mostly unmaintained negative version of Apprentice.
+* If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is an experimental and mostly unmaintained negative version of Apprentice.

-On the same note, [Lightning](https://github.com/wimstefan/Lightning) is a light fork of Apprentice worth considering.
+* On the same note, [Lightning](https://github.com/wimstefan/Lightning) is a light fork of Apprentice worth considering.

-[Intern](https://github.com/drzel/intern-hexchat-theme) is an [HexChat](https://hexchat.github.io/) theme based on Apprentice.
+* [Intern](https://github.com/drzel/intern-hexchat-theme) is an [HexChat](https://hexchat.github.io/) theme based on Apprentice.

-[This very enthusiastic fellow](https://github.com/xHN35RQ) created [a home](https://github.com/xHN35RQ/apprentice-colorschemes) for terminal emulator themes adapted from Apprentice.
+* [This very enthusiastic fellow](https://github.com/xHN35RQ) created [a home](https://github.com/xHN35RQ/apprentice-colorschemes) for terminal emulator themes adapted from Apprentice.

-A port of Apprentice is available for the IDEA platform.
+* A port of Apprentice is available for the IDEA platform.
 Check it out [over there.](https://github.com/jpeddicord/apprentice-idea)

-[Elysian](https://github.com/nhooyr/elysian.vim) is a new very nice colorscheme for 256color terminal emulators inspired by Apprentice.
+* [Elysian](https://github.com/nhooyr/elysian.vim) is a new very nice colorscheme for 256color terminal emulators inspired by Apprentice.

-[Apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.
+* [Apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.

-[Warlock](https://github.com/hardselius/warlock) is a brand new greyscale variant worth trying if Apprentice's already low contrast is still too much.
+* [Warlock](https://github.com/hardselius/warlock) is a brand new greyscale variant worth trying if Apprentice's already low contrast is still too much.

+* [Apprentice-tmux](https://github.com/tombin/apprentice-tmux) is a tmux theme based on Apprentice.

+* [Apprentice-kitty](https://github.com/rsaihe/apprentice-kitty) is a port for kitty.

+* [Here](https://marketplace.visualstudio.com/items?itemName=amariampolskiy.theme-apprentice) is a port of Apprentice for Visual Studio Code.

 Go team!